+String diagrams also have dangling wires exiting at their top/bottom boundaries, corresponding to special \emph{input} and \emph{output} vertices.

+\begin{definition}[Hypergraphs with interfaces] A hypergraph with interfaces is a cospan $n \xrightarrow{\mathsf{in}} \mathcal{G} \xleftarrow{\mathsf{out}} m$ in $\catname{Hyp}(\Sigma)$ where $n$, $m$ are discrete hypergraphs denoting input and output interfaces.
+We write $\catname{HypI}(\Sigma)$ for the full subcategory of the quotient category of cospans\footnote{This is the 1-categorical version of the bicategory of cospans: for a bicategory, its quotient category is given by the same objects but by taking \emph{isomorphism classes} of morphisms instead.} of $\catname{Hyp}(\Sigma)$ whose objects are discrete hypergraphs and morphisms are isomorphism classes of cospans of hypergraphs\footnote{By abuse of notation, we ignore the distinction between a cospan and its isomorphism class --- this is validated by replacing \enquote{pushout} (which is only determined up to unique isomorphism) by \enquote{chosen pushouts}, which any concrete setting (e.g.\ an implementation of DPO rewriting) would satisfy.}. \end{definition}

+Additional constraints on hypergraphs are needed to put them in bijective correspondence with string diagrams in a symmetric monoidal category: \emph{monogamy}, which enforces that $\mathsf{in}$ and $\mathsf{out}$ are injective and constrain the in-degree and out-degree of vertices in $\mathcal{G}$, and \emph{acyclicity}, which states that there are no loops in the hypergraph.
+Together, these ensure that a hypergraph with interfaces \enquote{looks like} a string diagram, and determines a subcategory $\catname{MHypI}(\Sigma) \hookrightarrow \catname{HypI}(\Sigma)$ --- the category of \emph{monogamous directed acyclic (MDA) hypergraphs with interfaces}.
+An example and a non-example of an MDA cospan can be found in~\autoref{sec:appendix:hyp}.

+There is a symmetric monoidal equivalence which witnesses that MDA hypergraphs with interfaces are precisely string diagrams. \begin{theorem}[Corollary 26 of~\cite{bonchi_string_2022-2}] $\catname{S}(\Sigma) \cong \MdaCospans$ \end{theorem}

-The practical meaning of the above theorem is that two $\Sigma$-terms $f$ and $g$ are equal modulo SMC equations if and only if they are represented as the same hypergraph with interfaces.
-The theorem defines a full and faithful functor that is induced by the interpretation function of morphism terms that renders the latter as cospans of hypergraphs and is given in Appendix~\ref{sec:appendix:interpretation}.
-Term rewriting and hence equality modulo $\mathcal{E}$ is then implemented as DPO rewrites over such hypergraphs with interfaces that we recall next.
+The practical meaning of this is that two $\Sigma$-terms $f$ and $g$ are equal modulo symmetric monoidal category equations if and only if they are represented as the same hypergraph with interfaces. \autoref{sec:appendix:interpretation} explains the functor underlying this equivalence explicitly.
+Term rewriting and hence equality modulo $\mathcal{E}$ is then implemented as DPO rewriting over such hypergraphs with interfaces, which we recall.